Skip to main content

 failure_callback: ["langfuse"]

-Every completion call generates a Langfuse trace tagged with the metadata the agent passes: project_id, solution, trace_id.
-These tags are the basis for per-project cost attribution dashboards.
+Every completion call generates a Langfuse trace tagged with the metadata the agent passes (project_id, solution, trace_id) — the basis for per-project cost attribution dashboards.

 Prometheus and OpenTelemetry metrics

-LiteLLM exposes a /metrics endpoint (Prometheus format) on port 4000.
+LiteLLM exposes /metrics (Prometheus format) on port 4000.
 The platform OTEL Collector scrapes it and forwards to your observability backend.
-Key metrics:

 MetricDescription